siegstedt/betta/README.md

 ## 🙌 Contributing

 This is an open-source project.
 Contributions are welcome\!
 Please fork the repository and submit a pull request with your proposed changes.
 Ensure that your code follows the existing style and includes relevant tests.

+This project is licensed under MIT with the Commons Clause, prohibiting commercial use or sale.
+See LICENSE for details.